Frequently Asked Questions

 What if I'm scheduled to graduate before the end of Conyers Online?

 Students are welcome to apply even if they plan to graduate before the end of Conyers Online, as long as they are students when they apply and begin the program (i.e., in September).
-Alumni are not welcome to apply.
+Alumni are not eligible to apply.
 Students who graduate during the program are still expected to participate actively for the remainder of Conyers Online.
-After all, the meetings will be in the evenings and thus should not conflict with most work schedules.

 Who leads the program?